-Tim Hall is in his third season as the Director of Cycling-Head Cycling Coach at Lees-McRae College, and 11th season total coaching collegiate cycling.
+Tim Hall begins his fifth season this fall 2017 as the Director of Cycling-Head Cycling Coach at Lees-McRae College, and 13th season total coaching collegiate cycling.

 Hall also has a tremendous background in business, team building, and race promotion.
-Additionally, Hall has been involved in the community throughout his career, spearheading community service projects such as Ride for Reading and the Wounded Warrior Project.
-Most recently Hall founded the charity ride Nashville to Natchez for the veterans organization Team Red, White and Blue, which in just two years raised almost $100,000 for American war veterans.
+Additionally, Hall has been involved in the community throughout his career, spearheading community service projects such as Ride for Reading and raising nearly $100,000 for veterans organization Team Red, White and Blue.

 He holds both a Bachelor of Science in Business Administration and a Masters of Business Administration from Cumberland, where he played baseball and earned NAIA All-American honors.
 He was drafted out of Cumberland in the 31st round of the 1991 MLB draft by the San Diego Padres as a catcher, and played four years of professional baseball for San Diego, Atlanta Braves, and the Corpus Christi Barrcudas.